gwitmond/ecca-proxy/INSTALL.md

 ## Installation of the Ecca-Proxy User Agent from source

+## prefab

+There is a prefab 64-bit binary for Debian 7.0 (Wheezy and later) at my [blog](http://eccentric-authentication.org/blog/2013/06/07/run-it-yourself.html).

 ## user setup

 (if you want to keep *my* code out of *your* home directory)